Powerful and most sensitive HTS plate reader

 A large Stokes shift

-The difference between the excitation and emission wavelength maxima (peaks) is defined as Stokes shift.
+The difference between the excitation and emission wavelength maxima (peaks) is defined as the Stokes shift.
 For many commercially available steady-state fluorophores, this is relatively narrow and results in self-quenching of the signal due to overlap between absorption and emission spectra.
 On the contrary, lanthanides have large Stokes shifts, greatly increasing the signal-to-background (S/B) ratio in time-resolved fluorescence detection.

 Lanthanides have a high quantum yield with a higher fluorescence intensity than “regular” fluorophores.
 This significantly improves assay sensitivity in time-resolved fluorescence.
 Of notice, the high quantum yield makes lanthanides perfectly suited as donors but unsuited as acceptors.